 Like DOs, chiropractors focus on the entire body and how different bodily systems work with each other.
 They also use their hands to diagnose and treat people.
 They do “adjustments” to correct alignment, improve how the body works, and restore health.

 Chiropractors’ expertise is doing adjustments, recommending exercises, and offering nutrition and lifestyle advice.
-They mainly focus on problems involving the musculoskeletal system, such as back pain, neck pain, and headaches.
-Chiropractors cannot prescribe medicine or do surgery.
+They typically focus on problems involving the musculoskeletal system, such as back pain, neck pain, and headaches.